chalmers-revere/opendlv/README.md

     $ cd opendlv/build/out
     $ LD_LIBRARY_PATH=lib bin/opendlv-system-core-diagnostics --cid=111

+## Development policy

+The development of OpenDLV should follow some principles:
+* The code is intended to run on modern Linux systems, but we should avoid linking libraries which is not cross-platform
+* We should minimize the number of dependencies in order to keep control of code quality and portability.
+Currently the following external libraries are allowed:
+  - OpenDaVINCI
+  - Eigen
+  - OpenCV
+  - Qt (only for the visualization layer)
+* The code should be well tested
+* (Can we test branch code coverage?)

 ## Coding standard

 This section describes the coding standard used within OpenDLV.
 Make sure to